JeePEG-57/DINA-IMAS/README.md

 * $ cd tools/GUI
 * $ python main.py
    - Press button “Load *.dat files", then select folder 15MA_40ka/ or 7.5MA_30kA_He10p/.
-   - Press button “Save to work directory”, then ensure the imas/python_wf/ is chosen and press Save.
+   - Press button “Save to work directory”, then choose/create the workflow working directory (imas/python_wf/ is chosen by default) and press Save.
    - The GUI main window can be closed now.
-* $ cd ../../imas/python_wf (Navigate to the working directory).
+* $ cd ../../imas/python_wf (Navigate to the working directory, chosen in the previous step).
    - If needed, change settings of the workflow in the wfconfig.xml.
-* $ source ./run_test_python.sh - to run the Python workflow
+* $ python ../iwrap/wf/dina_wf.py -c wfconfig.xml - to run the Python workflow
-* $ source ./run_test_fortran.sh - to run the Fortran workflow
+* $ ../iwrap/wf/dina_wf.exe wfconfig.xml - to run the Fortran workflow

 ## The restart mode